 Furthermore, the Drug Policy Alliance researchers found no correlation between marijuana legalization and crash rates in their study.
 This corroborates findings published in the Journal of American Public Health Association, which discovered there was not an increase in crash fatalities during the first three years after legalization in Colorado and Washington.

 The Colorado Division of Criminal Justice report found similar results.
 The number of drivers in fatal crashes who were above the legal limit of THC decreased by nearly 33% from 52 in 2016 to 35 in 2017.
 The number of citations for cannabis-only impairment in Colorado stayed steady between 2014 and 2017 at just 7% of all DUI arrests.
 According to the report, that’s approximately 350 citations out of nearly 5,000 DUI arrests per year.

 The Drug Policy Alliance study reported that the reduced number of arrests that law enforcement agents need to make after marijuana is legalized results in significant savings.
 In fact, those savings are estimated to be hundreds of millions of dollars, which law enforcement can then reallocate to other things, including social investments.

 Marijuana legalization is linked to lower rates of opioid-related overdoses, death, and harm, which could significantly improve public health during the current “opioid epidemic” environment.
-The Drug Policy Alliance report explains that it’s not just medical marijuana availability that affects this aspect of public health, but recreational marijuana legalization has an impact as well.
+The Drug Policy Alliance report explains that it’s not just medical cannabis availability that affects this aspect of public health, but recreational cannabis legalization has an impact as well.